-Do business with the Council
+Do business with the council

 The council is responsible for ensuring that funds (from tax payers or grants) are spent in the most effective way possible.
 We spend over £140m annually on buying multiple goods, works, services and projects.
 These are delivered both directly by the council and through external contractors, with a large and diverse supply chain.
 This includes individuals, SMEs and multinational corporations.